banklab/banklab.github.io/index.md

 **17.02.2022:** Hermina gives a talk at the [Biology22](https://biology22.ch/) meeting in Basel with the title: "Some fitness landscapes are surprisingly predictable across environments"

 **09.02.2022:** Claudia gives a virtual talk at the [Evolutionary Systems Biology Meeting](https://coursesandconferences.wellcomeconnectingscience.org/event/evolutionary-systems-biology-virtual-conference-20220209/) with the title: "Epistasis and adaptation on rugged fitness landscapes"

+**11.01.2022:** Claudia gives an interview about how "Evolution ‘Landscapes’ Predict What’s Next for COVID Virus" in [Quantamagazine](https://www.quantamagazine.org/evolution-landscapes-predict-whats-next-for-covid-virus-20220111/)

 {:.table__news}